 Centres that do not comply with remedial action plans may have their approval to deliver qualifications removed.
+Learners cannot do the qualification more than once.

 9 Understanding the qualification grade

 Awarding and reporting for the qualification

 This section explains the rules that we apply in awarding a qualification and in providing an overall qualification grade for each learner.
 It shows how all the qualifications in this sector are graded.